AVSLab/basilisk/docs/source/Support/Developer/bskModuleCheckoutList.rst

 Module Documentation
 --------------------

 Does the module contain a restructured text documentation file ``xxxx.rst``, where ``xxxx`` should be the same name as the module C or C++ file name.
-The :ref:`fswModuleTemplate` module contains a sample documentation set for a Basilisk module.
+The :ref:`cModuleTemplate` module contains a sample documentation set for a Basilisk module.
 The required sections include:

 -   Executive Summary
 -   Module Assumptions and Limitations